-Mattias Nordqvist, Ph.D. is Professor in Business Administration with a focus on Entrepreneurship at the House of Innovation (HOI), Stockholm School of Economics (SSE).
+Mattias Nordqvist, Ph.D. is the SEB Chair in Entrepreneurship and Family Business and Professor in Business Administration with a focus on Entrepreneurship at the House of Innovation (HOI), Stockholm School of Economics (SSE).
 Mattias teaching, research and outreach activities concentrate on entrepreneurship, strategic renewal and governance in closely held, private companies, in particular, family businesses.
 He focuses on both start-ups/new ventures and established companies.

 Current research projects focus on new venture creation and governance, sustainability in large family-controlled businesses, entrepreneurship and strategic renewal in family businesses and the role of literature and fiction to understand entrepreneurship and management.

 Mattias joined SSE and HOI in January 2020 from Jönköping International Business School (JIBS) where he was the Director of Center for Family Enterprise and Ownership (CeFEO), Professor in Strategy and Entrepreneurship and the Hamrin International Professor of Family Business.
 At JIBS he also served as Associate Dean, Program Manager and Co-director for many years.
 He served as a Co-director for a large global applied research project on family entrepreneurship (The Global STEP Project) at the Arthur M. Blank Center for Entrepreneurship, Babson College where he was also a visiting professor.

 In 2019, Mattias was ranked among the top 25 most cited and published researchers within the social sciences in Sweden by the leading weekly news magazine Fokus.
 He has been listed as one of the world’s leading researchers and academics within the family business field in several international rankings.